nautobot/nautobot-app-ssot/docs/admin/integrations/infoblox_setup.md

 The integration with Infoblox utilizes [External Integrations](https://docs.nautobot.com/projects/core/en/stable/user-guide/platform-functionality/externalintegration/?h=external) to specify your Infoblox host information.
 To enable this integration, the only modification needed is to activate it in the nautobot_config.py file.

-Below is an example snippet from `nautobot_config.py` that demonstrates how to enable the Itential integration:
+Below is an example snippet from `nautobot_config.py` that demonstrates how to enable the Infoblox integration:

 ```python
 PLUGINS_CONFIG = {